Towards a general description of the cavitation threshold in acoustic systems: Acoustic analogy to describe impulsive cavitation

 It is important to note that, in the above definition, the tensile stress is relative to the standard atmospheric pressure, following the convention used by \citet{urick} for the experimental chart in Fig. \ref{figure_1}.
 Since the USU/BYU group monitored the cavitation inception \citep{Pan2017, daily2014catastrophic, daily2013fluid}, for every experimental observation, it is possible to know whether the maximum acoustic tensile stress was able to generate or not cavitation at the bottom of the tube.
 This is synthesized in the scatter plot in Fig. \ref{pic_sca_mal}, where the maximum tensile stress is plotted against the weighted average frequency of the pressure wave produced by the impulsive motion of the mallet.
 The open markers denote the presence of cavitation in the experimental observation, while the filled markers indicate the absence of cavitation activity.
-The makers in Fig. \ref{pic_sca_mal} are related to experiments carried out with three different tube materials: Acrylic, Polyethylene Terephthalate, and Polypropylene.
-The data, related to the acrylic and the polyethylene tubes, allow us to define a range around the presumed value of the tensile strength.
-Indeed, for these cases, the minimum value of the tensile stress able to generate cavitation is \SI{0.97}{bar}, while the maximum value of the tensile stress not able to induce cavitation is \SI{0.95 }{bar}.
-These two values define a narrow range (black horizontal line in Fig. \ref{pic_sca_mal}) in which the tensile strength should be contained.

-Regarding the experiments done with the tube made of polypropylene (Fig. \ref{pic_sca_mal}), cavitation activity is observed for tensile stresses lower than \SI{0.95}{bar}.
-This deviation, with respect to the cases with acrylic and polyethylene, could be due to the stiffness of the material.
-Indeed, polypropylene has a lower stiffness (Young modulus equal to \SI{1.7}{GPa} \citep{pan2017cavitation}).
-In this case, the assumption, that the acceleration of the bottom of the mallet is uniform across the entire surface (plane transducer), could fail.
-This could make invalid the application of the Rayleigh model used to estimate the acoustic pressure.
+Since in the formalism adopted, the tensile stress is defined with respect to the standard atmospheric pressure (Eq. \ref{eq_31}), the absolute vapor pressure (\SI{2338}{Pa} at \SI{20}{^\circ C}) corresponds to a tensile stress of \SI{0.99}{bar} (dashed horizontal line in Fig. \ref{pic_sca_mal}).
+Observing the chart in Fig. \ref{pic_sca_mal} it is clear that the vapor pressure can be considered as a reasonable cavitation threshold, since it separates the cavitation region, defined by the open markers, from the region without cavitation, defined by the filled markers.